feabhas/pico-starter-project/README.md

 VScode will detect the presence of the `.devcontainer` folder and prompt you to select this option if you want to **Reopen in Container**.

-    The first time you run this, the Docker image must be created and the running container invoked.
+    The first time you run this, the Docker image must be pulled from DockerHub and the running container invoked.
 This will likely take a few minutes as packages are being pulled from the web.
 This is a one-off build; subsequently, running in a container will only take a couple of extra seconds.

 Once the container is running, open a `New Terminal` in VSCode.